Dax-Dot/GBA-Cheat-Patcher-Studio/README.md

 - Codes starting with **0, 1, 9**: master / enabler / encryption / metadata
 - Codes containing **??**: user value required

-## Compatibility warning
+## Technical Notes

-The default hook profile is generic.
-Some games may crash, freeze, show visual glitches, or simply not apply cheats.
-If a patched ROM behaves badly, stop using that patched ROM and try fewer cheats or another game.
+The app currently uses this patching profile:

+- early hook 1
+- VBlank off
+- constant Always-ON writes
+- no visual trainer menu

-Known technical limitations:
+Known limitations:

 - The hook wrapper re-executes the 3 original instructions from a different address.
 If those instructions are PC-relative loads, the effective address may differ.
 - The hook wrapper uses the top 36 bytes of EWRAM (`0x0203FFDC-0x02040000`) as a register scratch area.
 ROMs that use this exact range for their own data may crash.

-## Data sources

-- Cheats: GameHacking.org
-- ROM metadata: No-Intro.org

-This tool does **not** include ROMs or BIOS files.
-Use only with legally obtained backups.

-See `ATTRIBUTIONS.md` for source notices, upstream links, and contact/removal request information.

-## Development note

-This project was created with the help of AI-assisted / vibe coding.
-Human testing, review, packaging, and release decisions are still required.

-## License

-Project source code is licensed under GPL-3.0-only.
-See `LICENSE`.

-Bundled data and third-party-origin material remain attributed to their respective upstream sources.
-If you are a rights holder or upstream maintainer and believe something is misattributed or should not be redistributed, please open a GitHub issue or contact the maintainer so it can be reviewed and fixed.

-## Requirements
+## Run From Source

+Requirements:

 - Windows 10/11 recommended
 - Python 3.8 to 3.13 recommended
 - No third-party packages required to run from source
-- Build only: PyInstaller from `requirements-build.txt`
-- Official Python for Windows from python.org is recommended for building, because it includes Tcl/Tk support required by the Tkinter GUI.

-## Run from source
+Run:

 ```bat
 run_gba_cheat_studio.bat
 ```

-## Build portable EXE
+## Build Portable EXE

+Requirements:

+- Official Python for Windows from python.org recommended
+- Internet connection for the first build

+Build:

 ```bat
 build_windows_exe.bat
 ```

-The build script creates a portable folder at:
+The build script creates a local `.venv-build` folder, installs the pinned PyInstaller version, and creates:

 ```text
 dist\GBA-Cheat-Patcher-Studio\
 ```

-Zip that folder for distribution. **Do not share only the EXE**; the bundled database and assets must be included.
+Zip that entire folder for distribution.
+Do not share only the EXE.

-The build script creates a local `.venv-build` folder and installs the pinned build dependency there.
-This keeps PyInstaller isolated from the user's global Python installation.
+## Data Sources

+- Cheats: GameHacking.org
+- ROM metadata: No-Intro.org

+See `ATTRIBUTIONS.md` for source notices, upstream links, and contact/removal request information.

+## License

+Project source code is licensed under GPL-3.0-only.
+See `LICENSE`.

+Bundled data and third-party-origin material remain attributed to their respective upstream sources.